 Ph.D.
 University of Iowa, M.A.
 University of Wisconsin- Milwaukee, B.A.
 University of Wisconsin- Milwaukee

 - Introduction to Mass Communication

 - Television Criticism

 - New Media and Digital Communication

 - Dr. Zimdars’ research and teaching interests include the global circulation of television programs, media industries and organizations, communication and social policies, and work on identity, bodies, health, and social justice.

-- She is currently working on a book manuscript, Watching Our Weights: Televising Fatness in the “Obesity Epidemic” (Rutgers University Press), and an anthology of essays co-edited with Kembrew McLeod, Fake News.
+- She is currently working on a book manuscript, Watching Our Weights: Televising Fatness in the “Obesity Epidemic,” and a co-edited anthology of essays, Fake News.